 You cannot rely on the good practice of software companies in general, as sometimes they do not get it right.
 A few years ago, for instance, an update to Excel did not produce the right calculations in certain circumstances.

-However, this is not always the case even with national brands, such as Sage.
+However, this is not always the case even with national brands.

-Some software, such as design programs, is critical to the operation of the company.
+Some software, such as a design program, is critical to the operation of the company.
 Mistakes here could cause losses for the company.

 It is important to take precautions.
 Ideally, you should be able to roll back to where you were before the update and discover any potential problem quickly.
 A complete backup is essential before the change.
 System restore points can be created in Windows for the windows changes.